PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Medicaid_Reimbursement_and_Participation/README.md

 ## Examples of questions this dataset could help answer

-* Which state has the highest participatoin of dentists in Medicaid?
+* Which state has the highest participation of dentists in Medicaid?
 * What percent of Indiana adults participate in Medicaid?
 * Which states have the lowest typical reimbursement of Medicaid dental services compared to private insurance?